snap-stanford/ogb-web/_docs/kddcup2021/overview.md

 Here we propose a large-scale graph ML competition, **OGB Large-Scale Challenge (OGB-LSC)**, to encourage the development of state-of-the-art graph ML models for massive modern datasets.
 Specifically, **we present three datasets: [MAG240M-LSC](mag240m/)**, **[WikiKG90M-LSC](wikikg90m/)**, and **[PCQM4M-LSC](pcqm4m/)**, that are unprecedentedly large in scale and cover prediction at the level of nodes, links, and graphs, respectively.
-**Each dataset offers an independent task, and the winners will be selected separately for each dataset.**
+**Each dataset offers an independent task, and the awardees will be selected separately for each dataset.**
-We will announce the top 3 winning teams for each of the datasets (in total of 9 winning teams), and they will be given opportunities to present their solutions during the KDD Cup workshop.
+We will announce the top 3 winning teams for each of the datasets, and they will be given opportunities to present their solutions during the KDD Cup workshop.

 An illustrative overview of the three OGB-LSC datasets is provided below.
 <p align = "center">